FA/0097 - MICROBIOLOGY WITH LABORATORY

 Knowledge and understanding:

-The special features of the structure, metabolism, physiology and molecular biology of prokaryotes and viruses, understanding differences and similarities with the Eucharistic microorganisms, as well as fundamental aspects of their interactions with higher organisms, plants and animals, and the environment.
+The special features of the structure, metabolism, physiology and molecular biology of prokaryotes and viruses, understanding differences and similarities with the Eucharistic microorganisms, as well as fundamental aspects of their interactions with higher organisms and the environment.
 Understand the importance of advancement of knowledge on the biology of microorganisms for the continued development of microbiological biotechnology.

 The knowledge of the biology of bacteria and viruses provide basic skills to acquire basic application capabilities methodological, procedural and instrumental of microbiology laboratories, both in diagnostic and experimental.